Huntington Heroes: History

 The early 2007 season was marked by quarterback issues.
-Former Marshall quarterback Jimmy Skinner and Joey Conrad led the team to a slow 3–3 start as well as a loss to the Carolina Speed in the exhibition Charity Bowl.
+Former Marshall quarterback Jimmy Skinner and former Glenville State quarterback Joey Conrad led the team to a slow 3–3 start as well as a loss to the Carolina Speed in the exhibition Charity Bowl.
 Heroes quarterback coach Dane Damron traded in the headset for a helmet and suited up as started as starting quarterback in the April 7th game against the Erie Freeze.
 The Heroes, led by Damron at QB, would win seven games in a row (franchise record) before falling by 2 at rival Canton in the final game of the regular season that would determine who had the home field advantage in the first round of the playoffs between the same two teams.

 The Heroes finished the 2007 season with a 10–4 regular season record, finishing 3rd in the Northern Conference, and qualifying for the AIFA playoffs.
 The Heroes made the return trip to Canton the following week, but could not match the intensity of the previous week, losing 76–43.

 Following the 2007 season, coach Gary McPeek, who had led the team since its inception and compiled a 19–11 record, announced his intention to leave the team to join the coaching staff with the Lexington Horsemen in AF2.
 The Heroes turned to Coach Teddy Keaton from the 2007 AIFA champion Lakeland Thunderbolts to lead the team in 2008, bringing with him a professional indoor football coaching record of 50–7 plus six players from the former Lakeland team.
 Through the first six weeks of the 2008 season, the Huntington Heroes stood at the top of the Eastern Conference with a 3–1 record and led the conference in both scoring offense and scoring defense.

-On April 24th, 2008, Heroes players refused to board the bus and travel for a game the following day against the Florence Phantoms.
+On April 24, 2008, Heroes players refused to board the bus and travel for a game the following day against the Florence Phantoms.
 Ultimately, eight players and three members of the coaching staff resigned.
 On April 25, a team hastily constructed of Florence-area players and members of the Baltimore Mariners practice squad was put together by the AIFA and played as the Huntington Heroes, losing to the Phantoms 66–12.